In May I had my best friend and his girlfriend coming for the first time in Thailand.

 6.30 am, rise and shine to get in a van for a 3 hours drive to see Erawan Falls.

 As the pollution was bad at that time in the north of Thailand around Chiang Mai, we decided for the first days to do day trips around Bangkok instead of flying up north.

 The first stop was Erawan Falls in the Kanchanaburi region.

-There's a ton of tours online with all kind of prices but there's one company that give you a basic package starting from only 1,200฿ per person.
+There's a ton of tours online with all kinds of prices but there's one company that gives you a basic package starting from only 1,200฿ per person.

 Don't expect much from the "guide".
 What you pay here is for the transportation, the national park entrance, and someone to point you in the right direction.

 Honestly, for that price, it's fine.

-Erawan Falls have 7 steps with 7 different waterfalls.
-And the higher you go, the less people you meet (and the clearer the water is).
+Erawan Falls has 7 steps with 7 different waterfalls.
+And the higher you go, the fewer people you meet (and the clearer the water is).

 Erawan Falls are really beautiful and worth the 1.5-hour walk to get up to the 7th waterfall.

-Pack some water and bug repellent for the trip and forget about the food or the insects will take over your bag.
+Pack some water and bug repellent for the trip and forget about the food or the insects that will take over your bag.

 Keep in mind that what we did was one of the many tours that go in that area.

-If you want to get more high end tours and different options, you have plenty websites like Klook that offer ton of choice.
+If you want to get more high-end tours and different options, you have plenty of websites like Klook that offer a ton of choice.

 One Night in Khaosan Road

 For us, it was the perfect excuse to see Khaosan Road and drink a few buckets.

-Khaosan is the backapacker and budget traveler area of Bangkok.
-It's close to all main attractions of the city (the Royal Temple, Wat Pho, Wat Arun...) but is mostly known for its bars with blasting music, night market, pad thais and cheap drinks.
+Khaosan is the backpacker and budget traveler area of Bangkok.
+It's close to all main attractions of the city (the Royal Temple, Wat Pho, Wat Arun...) but is mostly known for its bars with blasting music, night market, pad Thais and cheap drinks.

 Don't go there to eat a good pad thai though.
 What I use to remember as the best pad thai in Bangkok is now just terrible.

-Most of the food in the main street have become pretty mediocre over the last years and it's some of the worst I've tasted in Bangkok.
+Most of the food in the main street has become pretty mediocre over the last years and it's some of the worst I've tasted in Bangkok.